eoinlarkin/eoinlarkin/README.md

-I am a systems engineer currently working for HFT firm.
+I am a systems engineer currently working for a HFT firm.
 My background is in quantitiative risk / actuarial science; I previously worked for Insurance companies in both Ireland and Italy.

 💬 Contact me to talk about:
 -  Monitoring and reliability engineering